Communication

 Anatomy of an I2C message

-Stop Condition: A stop bit pulls the digital signal to HIGH for at least two-bit durations to indicate the end of the transmission.
+Stop Condition: A stop bit pulls the digital signal to HIGH for at least two-bit durations to mark the end of the transmission.
 The SDA line rises from LOW to HIGH after the SCL line switches from LOW to HIGH.

 Address Frame: A series of 7 or 10 bits distinct to every master or slave device.